-- 2.1.1 The Board of Examiners has a chair and a deputy chair. - 2.1.2 An official secretary may be assigned to the Board of Examiners. - 2.1.3 The Board of Examiners has an external member.
-The external member checks the quality of the tests on a random basis and can advise on the quality assurance of the tests at the request of the chairman of the Board of Examiners.
+- 2.1.1 The Board of Examiners has a chair and a deputy chair. - 2.1.2 An official secretary may be assigned to the Board of Examiners. - 2.1.3 The Board of Examiners has an external member, whose duties are as follows: ex-post review of the quality of the examination (exams, Bachelor's and (Research) Master's theses).